Danial-Kord/Danial-Kord/README.md

 # About Me

 My name is Danial Kordmodanlou.
-I graduated with a B.Sc degree in **Computer Engineering** from Amirkabir University of Technology (AUT).\
+I am currently studying graduate program in **Computer Science** at York University, Toronto.\
 I love programming and learning new things!
-My primary skills and programming languages are Java, C#, Python, Unity3D, Deep Learning, and GANs.
+My primary skills and programming languages are C#, Unity3D, Java, Python, and Deep Learning.
 I am presently concentrating on learning more about Artificial Intelligence(especially Computer Vision).
 I am also interested in AR and VR applications. \
 I am passionate about computing science, and  I see myself as somebody who loves working on challenging problems and coming up with creative solutions!